drdv/drdv.github.io/src/publications.md

          year       = 2008}
         ```

-???
-"On the implementation of model predictive control for on-line walking pattern generation"
+??? info "On the implementation of model predictive control for on-line walking pattern generation"

     [paper](pdf/icra08.pdf)